crossplane/docs/content/master/concepts/managed-resources.md

 this example, creation call of Azure MySQL Server will not be made until referenced `ResourceGroup` has its `status.condition` named `Ready` to be true.

+## Management Policies

+Crossplane offers a set of management policies that allow you to define the level of control it has over external resources.
+You can configure these policies using the `spec.managementPolicy` field in the managed resource definition.
+The available policies include:

+- `FullControl (Default)`: With this policy, Crossplane fully manages and controls the external resource.
+- `ObserveOnly`: With the ObserveOnly policy, Crossplane only observes the external resource without making any changes or deletions.

+Please note that management policies are an experimental feature, and the API is subject to change.
+To use management policies, you must enable them with the `--enable-management-policies` flag when starting the provider controller.

 ## Importing Existing Resources

 If you have some resources that are already provisioned in the cloud provider,